ElementareTeilchen/groupdelegation/README.md

 EXT:groupdelegation follows the semantic versioning.

 V8 compatible releases are tagged with `3.x.y`.
-V10 compatible releases are tagged with `4.y.x`.                                   |
+V10 compatible releases are tagged with `4.y.x`.
+V12 compatible releases are tagged with `5.y.x`.